-Wolverine Publicity: There are three characters who have been in the book since the very first arc - Luke Cage, Spider-Man & Wolverine.
-Guess which one's the Creator's Pet & which two this trope applies to.
+Wolverine Publicity: There are three characters who were in the book since the very first arc - Luke Cage, Spider-Man, and Wolverine.
+Guess which one's the Creator's Pet and which two this trope applies to.

 Bilingual Bonus: Black Swan peppers her speech with Sumerian.
 Most of it is translated, but not all.

-Cast from Hit Points: Most of the initial plans the Illuminati have as of issue 4 for taking out another world in a incursion event have this drawback.
+Cast from Hit Points: Most of the initial plans the Illuminati have in issue 4 for taking out another world in a incursion event have this drawback.

 Comm Links: Each of the members has a device hidden within his palm to confirm their identities and for short communications with one another in times of crisis.

 The Complainer Is Always Wrong: Captain America for not wanting to destroy other Earths.
 The Illuminati eventually come around to thinking he was right, save Namor.